RocketChat/developer-docs/rocket.chat/iframe-integration/configuring-iframe-auth/testing-the-iframe-authentication.md

 # Testing the iFrame Authentication

-After you've successfully completed [configuring-iframe-auth](../../../customize-and-embed/iframe-integration/configuring-iframe-auth/ "mention") , it's essential to confirm its functionality by testing.
+After you've successfully completed [configuring-iframe-auth](../../../customize-and-embed/iframe-integration/configuring-iframe-auth/ "mention"), it's essential to confirm its functionality by testing.
 This guide offers a concise outline for testing iFrame authentication within Rocket.Chat.
 The process entails utilizing a test tool created by the Rocket.Chat team.
 The test service can be used as an example of how to set up the iFrame auth calls to Rocket.Chat.

 {% hint style="warning" %}
 This test tool is designed for your localhost enviroment.